Colin Deans

-Colin Thomas Deans (born 3 May 1955) is a former Scotland international rugby union player.
+Colin Thomas Deans MBE (born 3 May 1955) is a former Scotland international rugby union player.
+A hooker, he played for Hawick and won 52 caps for Scotland, a record at the time.
+In 1986 he captained the British Lions against 'The Rest'.

-Rugby Union career

-Amateur career
+Career

 He was born in Hawick in the Scottish borders.
 He played for Hawick Trades and then Hawick.
 His nickname was Beano.
 Deans attended the primary school in Hawick where Bill McLaren taught.